learning-web/learning-web.github.io/faq.md

 While in some cases this can be the case, typically participants have to buy the relevant textbooks themselves.

-**Are group expeditions possible?**
+**Are personalized group expeditions possible?**

-Sure.
-Simply reach out to the guide you want to hire and tell him or her about your idea.
+Of course, simply reach out to the guide you want to hire and tell him or her about your idea.